 Still no news, but the decision is getting closer!

-The mandate was upheld so the government can (and will) impose a tax on any person that does not buy qualified health insurance starting in 2014.
+The mandate was upheld so the government can (and will) impose a tax on any person that does not buy qualified health insurance.
 We don’t expect this to change regardless of which candidate wins the election in less than two weeks.

 Health Exchange rates in Indiana are now available on our website.
 You can request a free quote on any of the pages.
 Open Enrollment for single or multiple-person policies has begun.
 You can no longer be denied for coverage when you apply!
 There are four tiers (Metal plans) of coverage that can be purchased.
 And of course, the federal administration is offering large subsidies that will reduce your cost.